kubevirt/containerized-data-importer/README.md

 **Golden PVC:** Long-lived claim manually created by an admin in the Images namespace.
 Linked to the Dynamic Provisioner via a reference to the storage class and automatically bound to a dynamically created Golden PV.
+The "default" provisioner and storage class is used in the example.
+However, the importer pod should support any dynamic provisioner that provides mountable volumes.

-**Storage Class:** Long-lived, manually created Storage Class(es) which link Persistent Volume Claims to dynamic provisioner(s).
+**Storage Class:** Long-lived, default Storage Class which links Persistent Volume Claims to the default Dynamic Provisioner(s).
 Referenced by the golden PVC.
+The example makes use of the "default" provisioner.
+However, any provisioner that manages mountable volumes should be compatible.

 **Endpoint Secret:** Short-lived secret in Images Namespace that must be defined and created by an admin.
 The Secret must contain the url, object path (bucket/object),